The Royal Navy Base of Scapa Flow and Its Role in World War I

 Scapa Flow and Scuttling of the German Fleet

-Once the scuttling was in progress the Royal navy intervened and were able to save about 20 ships.
-The British could however save only one battleship.
-In effect Admiral Von Reutor was successful in the main of not letting the ships fall into the hands of the Royal Navy.
+Once the scuttling was in progress the Royal navy intervened and was able to save about 20 ships.
+The British could, however, save only one battleship.
+In effect, Admiral Von Reuter was successful in the main of not letting the ships fall into the hands of the Royal Navy.

 Under Water Scene